River Oaks Theatre, a Houston landmark that dates back to 1939, is being brought back to movie life. (Photo by F. Carter Smith)

 River Oaks Theatre will show movies again.
 (Photo by F. Carter Smith)

-Mayor Sylvester Turner triumphed word of River Oaks Theatre's revival.
+Mayor Sylvester Turner triumphed word of River Oaks Theatre's revival in Februray of 2022.
 (Photo by F. Carter Smith)

 The announcement of River Oaks Theatre avoiding any chance of a wrecking ball brought out a crowd.
 (Photo by F. Carter Smith)